UldisLasmanis/Edurio/readme.md

 To see CSV API, open:
 > localhost:8080/dbs/foo/tables/source/csv

-To run tests, run command (It will download packages on first run):
-> ./bin/phpunit

 To see database, open:
 > localhost:8081

 # Testing
-Unfortunately I didnt manage to successfully run tests on Docker containers, because some additional PHPStorm configurations needs to be done in order for tests to run accordingly.
+Unfortunately I didnt manage to successfully run tests on Docker containers, because of Docker DB connection issues and some additional PHPStorm configurations needs to be done in order for tests to run accordingly.
 Tests can be executed outside Docker env.

 Edit etc/hosts file: